microsoft/vscode-wiki/Virtual-Workspaces.md

 ### Partial and full support for virtual workspaces

-When an extension works with virtual workspaces, then it should define `"virtualWorkspaces": true`.
+When an extension works or partially works with virtual workspaces, then it should define `"virtualWorkspaces": true`.
 ```json
 {
   "capabilities": {